 - Social shares: Track how often your interactive content is shared across social media platforms.
 Then, compare this to sharing metrics for non-interactive pieces.

 You’ll gain insight into your interactive content strategy’s performance by analyzing the metrics.
 From there, you can make informed decisions on resource allocation.
 Ultimately, incorporating engaging interactive elements in your marketing efforts helps drive better results and fosters stronger connections with your audience.

 Identifying Key Metrics for Content Engagement

 The metrics you choose should reflect your most important company goals

-To effectively measure content engagement, you need to identify key metrics relevant to your specific goals.
+To effectively measure content engagement, you must identify key metrics relevant to your goals.
 These could include social media interactions, website traffic sources, or conversions like form completions and sales transactions.

 By setting clear goals and selecting appropriate KPIs based on business objectives, you can better understand the success of your marketing efforts.

 Before launching into data analysis, you need to decide the desired outcome of your content marketing plan.
 Are you looking to increase brand awareness?
 Drive more leads?
 Improve customer retention?